M3 Engineering Group PC — St. Louis

 (Urban Enterprise loans are state-funded loans for companies such as M3 to expand in or relocate to a designated Enhanced Enterprise Zone.)

 When M3 started to feel growing pains, Wilson was again able to point them in the direction of more than $250,000 in capital funding, including another 7(a) loan and an Urban Enterprise Loan.

-Melton is quick to credit Wilson and the St. Louis SBTDC with her firm’s success.
+Melton is quick to credit Wilson and the SBDC in St. Louis with her firm’s success.

 “We have worked with Kevin and his staff for all of the six years we have been in business,” says Melton.
 “Kevin and his staff are extremely helpful, responsive and there for us when we need them most.
 They helped us obtain initial start-up funding from SBA and the Urban Enterprise Loan fund, provided valuable training to help us navigate the murky waters of a small business startup.”

 M3 Engineering Group staff

 Says Wilson, “They are not just a great company.
 They are great for the community.
 They incorporate community service into their business model, and they reach out to engineering students from Rolla and Mizzou for internships and work experience.”